 A defendant’s family members are considered a personal delivery even if the defendant does not receive it personally.
 According to New York’s CPLR 308(2), New York Process Service must be delivered to a person of sufficient age and discretion.’
 However, this may not be the case in other states.

-To serve legal papers such as summons and complaints, a notice of petition and petition, or a motion, a court must give the green light for New York Process Service.
-The papers may be served by a process server, which may be paid. r The documents may also be served by anybody, such as a friend.
+To serve legal papers such as summons and complaints, a notice of petition and petition, or a motion, a court must give New York Process Service the green light.
+The papers may be served by a process server, which may be paid. r Anybody, such as a friend, may also serve the documents.
 However, the person delivering the documents must be at least 18, per the New York Process Service requirements.
 When documents are served, a party may accompany the person delivering them.
 There is a limit of five papers a year that may be served by the same person in New York City.

 City Council Act in New York City was passed in response to complaints about ‘sewer service’ or process servers who illegally discard papers rather than distribute them.